Traveling with your baby carriage

 It depends on each airline, but most allow you to take the stroller to the boarding gate.
 In terms of damage control, this is the best option.

-Most damage occurs to the luggage carousel, so it is best to leave the stroller in your care for as long as possible.
+Most damage happens at the baggage carousel, so it is best to keep the stroller in your care as long as possible.

-Remember that you will be asked to take your baby out when you pass through security, whether they are asleep or not.
-You will also need to disassemble and guide the stroller through the scanner.
+Remember that you will be asked to take your baby out when passing through security, whether asleep or not.
+You will also have to dismantle and guide the stroller through the scanner.
 Keep this in mind before overloading it.

 Always fold the stroller completely.
-They don't want them trying to figure out how to turn it when they only have 25 minutes to turn the plane around.
+They don’t want to try to figure out how to fold it when they only have 25 minutes to turn the plane around.

-Label the stroller at the gate or at check-in.
-It's easier to find if the airline handles it poorly, and it's good to have proof that it's on the list.
+Tag the stroller at the boarding gate or check-in.
+It is easier to find if the airline mishandles it, and it is good to have proof that it is on the list.
 Have the tag numbers ready.

-Use a tote bag or some type of protective case.
-In addition to the weight tips mentioned above, the bag also protects against damage such as scratches.
-Additionally, the bag prevents the strap from snagging on luggage straps and causing tears and breaks.
+Use a carry bag or some kind of protective cover.
+Besides the weight advice mentioned earlier, the bag also protects against damage like scratches.
+Also, the bag prevents the strap from catching on luggage straps and causing tears and breaks.

 It also prevents the equipment from getting wet.